Timeliness of Service

 appointment time and there is a safety concern, please inform the driver to contact dispatch about the situation.

 On the day of service, you can wait inside as long as you can see or hear the vehicle drive up.
 If you cannot, you must wait outside where you can see or hear the vehicle.
-Please use MACS or MACS-WEB for updated trip information.
-MACS and MACS-WEB offer patrons the ability to avoid call hold times while better managing their service.
-MACS and/or MACS-WEB will provide you with METROLift’s current estimated arrival time.
+Use either MACS-WEB / EZ-Wallet or MACS for updated trip information.
+Both MACS-WEB / EZ-Wallet or MACS offer patrons the ability to avoid call hold times while better managing their service.
+MACS-WEB / EZ-Wallet and MACS will provide you with METROLift’s current estimated arrival time.

 MACS features include trip cancellation, trip confirmation and trip scheduling.
 To reach MACS, simply follow the menu when calling the dispatch or reservations office numbers.
 To use MACS you will need your client ID number and password.
 Remember when using the MACS system that, if the estimated time of the arrival of your vehicle is more than 15 minutes later than the scheduled time, press “0” to talk to a dispatcher; don’t wait.
-MACS-WEB is also available and offers the same features as MACS.
+MACS-WEB / EZ-Wallet is also available and offers the same features as MACS but online.

 Calling Dispatch From A Pay Phone